These are the patterns I encounter most often. More than one is usually in play at the same time.

 • Technology shifts have changed what buyers expect or how they buy

-The recipe that drove early growth doesn't scale.
+The recipe that drove early growth doesn't effectively scale.

 • Unclear where the company can truly win, and with whom